-Canon Press has published unabridged editions of classic literary works along with a growing line of companion Canon Classics Worldview Guide booklets for each literary work.
-As I write this review, 16 literary works are available and three of these also have Worldview Guides.
-Worldview Guides for the other 13 titles are in the works as are new editions of other classic literary works.
+Canon Press has published unabridged editions of 47 classic literary works.
+They also publish a growing line of companion Canon Classics Worldview Guide booklets for many of these literary works.
+As I write this review, 33 Worldview Guides are available.

-Literary works available at this time are Adventures of Huckleberry Finn, Frankenstein, Macbeth, A Tale of Two Cities, Dracula, Hamlet, Moby-Dick, Much Ado About Nothing, Narrative of the Life of Frederick Douglass, Othello, Pride and Prejudice, Robinson Crusoe, The Adventures of Tom Sawyer, The Invisible Man, The Scarlet Letter, and The Secret Garden.
-You can also purchase Worldview Guides for the first three titles that I have listed.
+Some of the literary works that have both the unabridged book and a Worldview Guide are Adventures of Huckleberry Finn, Frankenstein, Macbeth, Dracula, Hamlet, The Iliad, The Odyssey, Moby-Dick, Much Ado About Nothing, Narrative of the Life of Frederick Douglass, Othello, The Adventures of Tom Sawyer, The Scarlet Letter, War and Peace, and The Secret Garden.
 While literary works might be read by younger students, the Worldview Guides seem best for students in eighth grade or above.

 Literary works are not simply reproductions of earlier versions.
 They have been nicely formatted for readability, including sufficient space between the binding and the inner column edge of the text—a problem I’ve encountered more than once on reprints of older books.
 While they are trade-size paperback books, their covers are printed on textured stock that seems to provide more flexibility and ease of handling.

 The Worldview Guides are small booklets of about 40 pages each.
 While Worldview Guides are written by different authors, they all follow the same format.
 The first four sections should either be read by students or presented in a lecture before students start reading the literary work.
 These four sections are: “Introduction,” “The World Around” —historical events happening at the time the literary work was published, “About the Author,” “What Other Notables Said”—a few pages of interesting commentary from the past regarding the work and/or the author.